Skip to main content

 1. Shop and compare

-Research which auto insurance companies offers the cheap premiums.
-While rates may change overtime, comparing Alberta car insurance quotes with us is free.
+Research which auto insurance companies offers the cheapest premiums.
+While rates may change over time, comparing Alberta car insurance quotes with us is free.

 2. Stay loyal

-Alberta auto insurance companies tend to give discounts to drivers who remain an active customer for years – especially if there's family members and multiple vehicles on the policy.
+Alberta auto insurance companies tend to give discounts to drivers who remain an active customer for years – especially if there are family members and multiple vehicles on the policy.

 3. Bundle your policies